 The project operates on a web-GIS platform such as Map Portal.
 You can build a custom interface and have a public overview of the data.
 You can access the map portal through smartphones, tablets, PCs & laptops and even stations with touch-screens in central locations.
 This should help increase the visibility of the project and possibly inspire people to expand the solidarity network.

-Over the past years, the importance of GIS systems within the community has been recognized as a key component in humanitarian actions and operations.
+Over the past years, the importance of GIS solutions within the community has been recognized as a key component in humanitarian actions and operations.
 The primary mission of those actions is to target and help the right people at the right time.
-Using GIS systems can help NGOs and other stakeholders in planning and directing operations and respective logistics.
+Using GIS solutions can help NGOs and other stakeholders in planning and directing operations and respective logistics.
 The use of GIS technologies increases the effectiveness and efficiency of volunteers in the field.
 The GeoAid project is the perfect example to show how GIS Cloud mapping technologies can be used as a powerful tool for humanitarian aid operations.

 Interested in trying GIS Cloud solutions in humanitarian aid projects?